(updated March 2025)

 4. Protect the environment and areas of special scientific interest, including cultural/historic sites;

-– The nature, conduct, locations, and results of outer space activities
+– The nature, conduct, location, and results of outer space activities

 – Scientific discoveries